BujjuIsABee/shimelinux/README.md

 ### Graphical issues on Wayland

 When running ShimeLinux on Wayland, Shimeji may be displayed through an X11 compatibility layer like XWayland instead of native Wayland surfaces.
-If you notice graphical issues, such as a black background appearing behind Shimeji, try enabling the Wayland environment:

-1. Right-click on the system tray icon and select "Settings"
+If you notice graphical issues, such as a black background appearing behind Shimeji, try enabling the Wayland environment by right-clicking on the system tray icon, selecting "Settings," going to the "Environment" tab, and choosing "Wayland."
-2. Select the "Environment" tab
-3. Choose "Wayland" from the dropdown

 > [!NOTE]
 > This will not work on GNOME, Cinnamon's Wayland session, or any other desktop environment/compositor that does not implement the `wlr_layer_shell` protocol.